SAP-samples/kyma-runtime-extension-samples/kyma-access-auth0-as-idp/README.md

 ### Accessing the Kyma runtime

 Once Kyma runtime provisioning is finished, the administrators can open the Kyma Dashboard.
-They will be redirected to the Auth0 login and once that is successful, they can view the Kyma Dashboard.
+They will be redirected to the Auth0 log-in and once that is successful, they can view the Kyma Dashboard.

 The same flow applies to kubectl access.